ukhsa-collaboration/devops-terraform-modules/README.md

 3. **Pin Versions:** In configurations, specify module versions for consistency.
 4. **Limit Major Changes:** Introduce backward-incompatible changes sparingly.
 5. **Testing:** Test modules thoroughly before releasing, especially for major updates.

-### Terraform Manifests

-To see examples of how to use these modules with standard Terraform configurations, navigate to the [terraform-config](./examples/terraform-config) folder.

-### Terraform CDK in Python

-For those interested in using the Terraform Cloud Development Kit (CDK) in Python, examples are provided in the [CDK-terraform-config](./examples/CDK-terraform-config) folder.

 ## Documentation Assets